Postgraduate Programs 2024/25

 This course focuses on user-collaborative design methods for generating inclusive product solutions that integrate stakeholder and product functionality perspectives.
 Students will create specified product/process/policy/protocol/plan (5P) concept models through the use of recursive user feedback engagement methods, experimental prototyping, and divergent and convergent ideation strategies.
 Featured topics include design thinking; stakeholder research; concept development, screening, and selection; and interaction design.

-All students are required to complete either UCMP 6010 or UCMP 6030.
+All MPhil students are required to complete UCMP 6050.
+All PhD students are required to complete either UCMP 6010 or UCMP 6030.
 Students may complete the remaining courses as part of the credit requirements, as requested by the Program Planning cum Thesis Supervision Committee.

 1. Hub Core Courses